April 1 – M6P 4A2

 Location: across from the CBC, in a spot that smelled like manure, and at The Emmet Ray

 What would my streets tour be if I didn’t acknowledge the ways in which this city stinks?
 This spot was smelly.
-The stench of manure was mingled with the city’s constant gasoline-garbage odour.
+The stench of manure was mingling constantly with the city’s expected gasoline-garbage odor.
 Intoxicating.
-Most of today’s listeners were car folk stopped on the street in front of me, at a traffic light.
-When they noticed me playing, several of these car people would roll down their windows to listen in, inevitably getting a strong whiff of manure.
+Most of today’s listeners were car-folk stopped on the street in front of me at a traffic light.
+When they noticed me playing, several of these car-people would roll down their windows to listen.
+What satisfied me was the knowledge that when they rolled down their windows, they inevitably got a strong whiff of this permeating manure stench.
 Gotcha.
 On my way downtown, I nabbed a set of free pool noodles, helped a friend buy (and carry) a desk, scored a free ice cream sandwich, and took-in the Sikh Parade along University.
 What a busy city!

-I also played at The Emmet Ray, at 7:00.
-Not sure if it should really be considered as a part of the “Streets” tour…
+I also played this set again at The Emmet Ray, in the evening at 7:00.
+Not sure if it should really be considered as a part of the *Streets* tour though…

 Date: Monday, April 29th